CYarros10/google-cloud-dataproc/flink-examples/README.md

 --project "${PROJECT}"
 ```

-5. SSH into the Dataproc Cluster and ensure these jars exist:
+5. SSH into the Dataproc Cluster and ensure these jars exist in `/lib/flink/lib':

 retrieve any you might be missing here: https://mvnrepository.com/artifact/org.apache.flink